Taylor Heinicke Player Prop Bets for NFL Week 17 | Washington vs. Philadelphia 1/2/2022

 - In last week's matchup with the Cowboys, Heinicke completed 31.8% of his passes for 121 yards, while throwing one touchdown with two interceptions.

-- Heinicke has thrown for 243 yards (81.0 ypg) on 18-of-47 passing with two touchdowns and three interceptions over his last three games.
+- Heinicke has thrown for 243 yards while completing 38.3% of his passes (18-of-47), with two touchdowns and three interceptions over his last three outings (81.0 per game).

 Heinicke's Washington Teammates